mantzas/patron/README.md

 The following implementations are provided as sub-package:

-- zerolog, which supports the excellent [zerolog](https://github.com/rs/zerolog) library
+- zerolog, which supports the excellent [zerolog](https://github.com/rs/zerolog) library and is set up by default

 ### Logger